RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 max_abs=0 max_rms=-3.01 mean_pitch=69 max_pitch=75.3 min_pitch=67.8 loop_start=23.54
 loop_end=156.65 cycles_in_loop=1 category=single_note (others: single_drum, noise, polyphonic,
-speech, singing, melody/sequence/monophonic, drumloop, mixdown, effect, chord, environment)
+speech, singing, melody/sequence/monophonic, drumloop, mixdown, effect, chord, environmental)

-Maybe write a little script that batch-generates such metadata files for a folder of samples for those parameters that are easily analyzed (such as max-abs, max_rms, maybe pitch, loudness)
+Maybe write a little script that batch-generates such metadata files for a folder of samples for those parameters that are easily analyzed (such as max-abs, max_rms, maybe pitch, loudness).
+Other
+opcodes: tempo=140 (in bpm), freq_range=treble (also: bass, low_mid, mid, high_mid)...maybe that
+could also be a more quantitative spectral_centroid measure. also interesting: spectral_slope - could be useful to the up the spectral_slope filter